fdelgadodelapuente/isce2_install/tutorial.md

 % ALOS-4 & 2025- & N & Y++ & N  & N \\
 % NISAR & 2025- & N & N & N  & N \\
 % \end{tabular}
-%
-*Processing capabilities of each of the  ISCE workflows.
+% \caption{Processing capabilities of each of the  ISCE workflows.
 All data sets are stripmap (SM) except those labeled as either spotlight, ScanSAR or TOPS.
-TerraSAR-X, RADARSAT-2, ALOS-2, Sentinel-1, and SAOCOM-1 data are all distributed as zero-doppler SLC data only. *Only with JPL unreleased bistatic processor. **as TanDEM-X data for \texttt{stripmapApp.py* and with a patch for the stripmap stack processor with [PAZ Parser](https://github.com/isce-framework/isce2/files/7597811/unpackFrame_PAZ.zip) ( [ISCE forum](https://github.com/isce-framework/isce2/discussions/401)). ++ SAOCOM-1 data can be ingested in the stripmap stack processor and ALOS-4 SM3 data can be processed with \texttt{stripmapApp.py} and the stripmap stack processor with [patches](https://github.com/isce-framework/isce2/pull/982) made by Francisco Delgado. }
+TerraSAR-X, RADARSAT-2, ALOS-2, Sentinel-1, and SAOCOM-1 data are all distributed as zero-doppler SLC data only. *Only with JPL unreleased bistatic processor. **as TanDEM-X data for \texttt{stripmapApp.py} and with a patch for the stripmap stack processor with [PAZ Parser](https://github.com/isce-framework/isce2/files/7597811/unpackFrame_PAZ.zip) ( [ISCE forum](https://github.com/isce-framework/isce2/discussions/401)). ++ SAOCOM-1 data can be ingested in the stripmap stack processor and ALOS-4 SM3 data can be processed with \texttt{stripmapApp.py} and the stripmap stack processor with [patches](https://github.com/isce-framework/isce2/pull/982) made by Francisco Delgado. }
-%
+% \label{tab:insarapp}
 % \end{table}

 \newpage

 # Interferometric processing workflows

 \begin{comment}